magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

 1. View your product listings on the New Third Party tab.

-1. Find the listing you wish to create in your Magento catalog and click **Select** in the Action column.
-Then click **Create New Catalog Product**.
-The Create Magento Catalog Product screen displays.
+1. Find the listing you wish to create in your Magento catalog, click **Select** in the _Action_ column, and then click **Create New Catalog Product**.

+    This opens the Create Magento Catalog Product page.

 1. Complete the catalog settings for the product.